-This medicine is an SSRI that treats depression and generalized anxiety disorder (GAD).
+Treats depression and generalized anxiety disorder (GAD).

 LexaproThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to escitalopram or citalopram.
+Do not use it if you had an allergic reaction to escitalopram or citalopram.

 How to Use This Medicine: